uwcartlab/webmapping/Chapter11/readme.md

 ###### Figure 2.3: Evenly-spaced bars in the bar chart frame

 Now let's take a look at bar `height` and `y` coordinate.
 We want each bar's height to be sized proportionally to its attribute value.
-Recall from the Week 8 bubble chart example that we can use a linear scale to produce a range of output values between 0 and the chart height.
+Recall from the Chapter 9 bubble chart example that we can use a linear scale to produce a range of output values between 0 and the chart height.
 For a bar chart, we can modify our bubble chart example to instead use the linear scale to assign both vertical attributes of the bars (Example 2.5).

 ###### Example 2.5: Setting the bar heights with a linear scale in _main.js_